aryashah2k/PersonaVerse/app/client/SUPABASE_SETUP.md

-# Setting Up Supabase for ChantriBucket
+# Setting Up Supabase for PersonaVerse

-This guide will walk you through setting up a Supabase project and configuring it for the ChantriBucket application.
+This guide will walk you through setting up a Supabase project and configuring it for the PersonaVerse application.

 ## Creating a Supabase Project